Deadalive

 "Deadalive" (or "DeadAlive") is the fifteenth episode of the eighth season of the science fiction television series The X-Files.
 It was written by executive producers Chris Carter and Frank Spotnitz, and was directed by Tony Wharmby.
 It explores the series' alien mythology story arc.
 Following its North American premiere on April 1, 2001, it received a Nielsen household rating of 7.3 and was watched by 12.4 million viewers.
 It garnered mixed reviews; while most critics were happy with the return of actor David Duchovny, some criticized the episode's plot holes.
 It later won the show's last Emmy Award, for Outstanding Makeup.

 The season centers on Federal Bureau of Investigation (FBI) special agents Dana Scully (Gillian Anderson) and her new partner John Doggett (Robert Patrick)—following the alien abduction and death of her former partner, Fox Mulder (Duchovny)—who work on cases linked to the paranormal, known as X-Files.
 In this episode, agent Mulder is buried.
 After the body of alien abductee Billy Miles (Zachary Ansley) revives before an autopsy, assistant director Walter Skinner (Mitch Pileggi) orders Mulder's body to be exhumed.
 When Mulder's body is uncovered, weak vital signs are discovered.
-Meanwhile, rogue FBI agent Alex Krycek (Nicholas Lea) uses a nanobot infection in Skinner's blood as leverage to make him kill Scully's unborn child.
+Meanwhile, rogue FBI agent Alex Krycek (Nicholas Lea) uses a nanobot infection in Skinner's blood and a vaccine to save Mulder as leverage to make him kill Scully's unborn child.
 Eventually, Mulder is revived and reunites with Scully.

 "Deadalive" was a story milestone for the series, re-introducing Duchovny after his abduction by aliens planning to colonize Earth in the seventh-season finale "Requiem".
 Spotnitz and Carter deliberately wrote and structured the episode in such a way so as to imply that Duchovny had been written out of the series.
 "Deadalive" featured several elaborate-make-up scenes, which head make-up effects artist Matthew Mungle was given only six days to complete.
 The episode has been analyzed for its themes of disease, suffering, healing, salvation and resurrection; Mulder seemingly rising from the dead has been seen as an allusion to the resurrection of Jesus.